 It has truly been a crazy year when it comes to investing in Canadian stocks.

-However, the situation is definitely changing, and one stock that could benefit is The Royal Bank of Canada (TSE:RY).
+However, there was still money to be made here (we outperformed the TSX Index significantly over at Stocktrades Premium in 2020), and the situation is definitely changing, and one stock that could benefit is The Royal Bank of Canada (TSE:RY).

 In fact, over the next 3-4 years, the company could thrive.
 Lets look at why.